Matnard/Pong/README.md

-Pong
+3D Accelerated Pong
 ====

-Goals:
+- [x] Create a simple drawing API to create squares
+- [x] Render with DOM elements

-- [x] Keep the code in a namespace
+- [x] Bring up a simple game logic (PONG)
+- [x] Have different screens (intro, game and game over screen)
 - [x] Use the state pattern to switch among screens
-- [x] Render with DOM elements
-- [x] Render in a 2D Canvas
+- [x] Render in a 2D context canvas
-- [x] Render in webGL by drawing triangles
+- [x] Render in webGL context canvas by drawing triangles
-- [ ] Upload the geometry and do the translation in the shader
+- [x] Upload the geometry to GPU and do the tranforms in the shader (scale, rotation, translation)
+- [ ] Apply translations in webGL with 3x3 2D matrices
+- [ ] Add third dimension to squares in the API to create cubes
-- [ ] Render in webGL in 3D
+- [ ] Render in webGL in 3D with 4x4 matrices
-- [ ] Better IA than Math.sin()